JohnBobSmith/MessyFoods/README.md

 The font description says "100%" free so I hope that means I can include it here. :)

+I've made a point of making some, but not all, of the audio myself.
+Some audio files have been taken from www.freesound.org Where this occured, I explicitly checked that the license was creative commons 0, thus (hopefully) allowing me to freely include the audio with my project.
+Again if you have any problems, email me.

 I've used space invaders as a reference and inspiration for this project, and as a reference and inspiration only.
 I take no credit for the original space invaders released by Taito in 1978.